Edgermartial/plp-assignment-4/README.md

 **What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 **
+1.complexity issues-a complex software discourages the users from using it

+2.functionality issues-a responsive and functional software makes the users happy whenever they are using it as it is easy to use and very responsive.

+these issues are significant to the audience as it determines software dominance in the market.

 **How can clearly defining the problem help in developing a more effective software solution?**